CycloneDX/cyclonedx.org/about/standardization-process/index.md

 ## Introduction
 This is a meritocratic, consensus-based community project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.

-Community members who want to be involved in the standards process should be familiar with the CycloneDX Project Guiding Principles and the CycloneDX Specification Design Principles.
+Community members who want to be involved in the standards process should be familiar with the [CycloneDX Project Guiding Principles](/about/guiding-principles) and the CycloneDX Specification Design Principles.

-For more information on project governance please refer to the CycloneDX Project Governance document.
-Community members who want to participate in voting should also refer to the CycloneDX Voting Process document.
+For more information on project governance please refer to [CycloneDX Project Governance](/about/governance).
+Community members who want to participate in voting should also refer to [CycloneDX Voting Process](/about/voting-process).

 ## Standardization Process
 Proposed modifications and additions to the core specification and official extensions start as a discussion in the specification RFC tracker.